 Investigation Experience and Expertise

 The cost of hiring a private investigator can vary widely based on the experience level of the private investigator.
 A private eye with an extensive career involving military or government intelligence or a career in law enforcement will tend to be more expensive than someone just getting into the business.
-In theory, those with more experience are more likely to solve your case.
+Theoretically, those with more experience are more likely to solve your case.
 Also, they are more likely to solve it in less time.

 Expenses and Miscellaneous Fees

-Depending on your individual agreement and the needs of your case, a private investigator may ask you to cover any expenses associated with the case.
+Depending on your agreement and the needs of your case, a private investigator may ask you to cover any expenses associated with the case.
 Expenses associated with an investigation case may include supplies, court dues, postage, and communication charges (phone calls, text messages, etc.).

 If travel is involved during the case, most investigators will charge these expenses back to you.
 Depending on where the case leads, investigators may travel within the local area, to other states, and even internationally.
 Examples of travel expenses include:

 - Mileage, gas, and parking fees